calq-framework/flow/README.md

 # Calq Flow

-Calq Flow is an end-to-end .NET release platform for monorepos.
-It fully automates the release lifecycle — from project discovery and IL-level binary diffing to semantic versioning and NuGet publishing — all in a single command.
+Calq Flow is the world's first .NET release automation tool with native monorepo support.
+It fully automates the CI/CD lifecycle for packaged software — from project discovery and IL-level binary diffing to semantic versioning and NuGet publishing — all in a single command.

-Calq Flow eliminates fragile DevOps scripts by treating your release pipeline as a natively compiled C# application, executing seamlessly as a CLI tool or a highly optimized GitHub Action.
+Calq Flow achieves effortless modularity by replacing manual versioning with objective code analysis, eliminating the costs and human errors of scaling beyond monolith projects.
+It adds native-like C# support to GitHub Actions for advanced DevOps, executing seamlessly as a CLI tool or a highly optimized GitHub Action.

 ## IL-Driven Versioning for .NET
 Calq Flow shifts the source of truth from subjective commit messages to objective IL binary comparison.
 It delivers a zero-configuration, fully automated CI/CD pipeline that executes identically on your local workstation and in the cloud.